-Individuals who need to be assessed will be sent an email containing a link to our secure online questionnaire.
-During this questionnaire they will be asked questions about their health and lifestyle and they will be expected to take reasonable care not to make a misrepresentation.
+Individuals who need to be individually assessed will be sent an email containing a link to our secure online questionnaire.
+During this questionnaire they will be asked questions about their health and lifestyle and they will be expected to take reasonable care to ensure their answers are complete and accurate.
 In many cases a decision as to what cover can be provided and on what terms, is given at the end of the assessment.
 In some cases further medical information is needed, e.g. blood tests, independent medical examination, etc., before a final decision can be made.
 If further tests or examinations are required, the individual will be sent instructions as to how to make an appointment with one of our medical test providers in order for the tests to be carried out.
 On rare occasions we may need to get further information from the individual's GP and/or other medical professionals who have attended them.
-The individual continues to have a duty to take reasonable care not to make a misrepresentation during this process.
+The individual continues to have a duty to take reasonable care to provide complete and accurate answers to our questions during this process.